 Is a guarantor personal loan the same as a joint personal loan?

-No, a personal loan with a guarantor is not the same as a joint personal loan.
+No, a personal loan with a guarantor isn’t the same as a joint personal loan.
 A guarantor-backed personal loan is suitable when someone needs help qualifying for a loan but needs someone else to act as security.
 A joint loan, meanwhile, is a loan taken out with another borrower (co-borrower) who is equally responsible.
 Here’s a breakdown of how the two arrangements differ:

 | Guarantor loans | Joint personal loans | |